-Alternatively, comments can also be sent to us via email on email@example.com or by post to Planning Policy and Delivery Team, Riverside, 4 Canning Road, Lowestoft, Suffolk, NR33 0EQ.
+Comments can also be emailed to email@example.com or sent to East Suffolk Council, Planning Policy and Delivery Team, Riverside, 4 Canning Road, Lowestoft, Suffolk NR33 0EQ.

 All comments received will be considered and taken into account when finalising the Coastal Adaptation SPD, which is aiming to be adopted in summer 2023.

 Once adopted, the SPD will be a material consideration in determining relevant planning applications.